Skip to content

 Industrial inspection:

-• Thermal power plants for automated equipment monitoring
+• Thermal power plants for equipment monitoring

 • Petrochemical plants in hazardous zones

-• Power grid substations for infrastructure inspection
+• Power grid substations

 • Brewery operations for routine checks